- Copywriting Services

 Someone from the sales department adds, “On the Contact Us page, let’s use a form with lots of questions that will help us make a sale.
 Have visitors tell us their budget and how soon they intend to make a purchase.
 And let’s be sure to get their full name, mailing address and phone number so we can have a salesperson pursue them.”

 Are you cringing as you read these website suggestions?
 If not, you should be.
 They’re off-base and destined to alienate visitors.

 While all these ideas have merit for the company, they don’t make much sense for visitors.
 And that’s a big mistake.
 If you don’t put your visitors first, your website won’t be effective.
 Bottom line, it’s not about you!

-The best websites are customer-centric.
+The best designed websites are customer-centric.
 They provide the information visitors seek and present it in an interesting, organized fashion.
 They let the customer see the real you, which then builds trust.

 They make it easy for visitors to complete whatever action they have in mind, whether it’s to buy a product, subscribe to a newsletter, or contact you for more details.